Would you like to publish with us? – contact us on email firstname.lastname@example.org

 Besides your article’s abstract, please also provide a short description of your article’s key message for a non-scientific audience.
 The length should not exceed 400 words in a few paragraphs.
 Providing the document in English as well as Czech/Slovak will enable your contribution to reach larger groups of readers.

 Please do follow the instructions in the JASB manuscript template.
 Reference management software (see comparison here) can be highly useful for formatting your manuscript.
 All submissions must include a zip file containing the bibtex files (.bib) of the used references.
 Bibtex files can be downloaded from the publisher website, using reference manager (Mendeley, Zotero, Endnote,..) or created manually using bib.org website.

 Authorship and Publication Ethics

 The authors, reviewers, and editors of the journals are expected to follow the standards defined by the Committee on Publication Ethics (COPE).
 In particular, authors must not submit manuscripts that contain previously published results, plagiarized material, fabricated results, or intentional reference omissions.
+Corresponding autor declares consent from all other co-authors/institutions involved prior to submission.
 JASB reserves the right to retract any article that is in breach of COPE guidelines.